awsdocs/amazon-gamelift-developer-guide/doc_source/gamelift-sdk-interactions.md

 ## Creating a game session<a name="gamelift-sdk-interactions-start"></a>

-1. The **Client app** calls the client API action `StartGameSessionPlacement()`\.
+1. The **backend service** calls the client API action `StartGameSessionPlacement()`\.

-1. The **GameLift service** creates a new `GameSessionPlacement` ticket with status PENDING and returns it to the requesting client app\.
+1. The **GameLift service** creates a new `GameSessionPlacement` ticket with status PENDING and returns it to the requesting backend service\.

-1. The **Client app** obtains placement ticket status from a queue\.
+1. The **backend service** obtains placement ticket status from a queue\.
 For more information, see [Set up event notification for game session placement](queue-notification.md)\.

-1. The **GameLift service** intitates game session placement, selecting an appropriate fleet and searching for an active server process in the fleet with 0 game sessions\.
+1. The **GameLift service** starts game session placement, selecting an appropriate fleet and searching for an active server process in the fleet with 0 game sessions\.
 When a server process is located, GameLift does the following:
    + Creates a `GameSession` object with the game session settings and player data from the placement request and status ACTIVATING\.
    + Invokes the `onStartGameSession` callback on the server process\.
 It passes the `GameSession` object with information that the server process may need to set up the game session\.
    + Changes the server process's number of game sessions to 1\.